justin-marian/router/README.md

 # Router

-## Overview
+## Description

 Router application responsible for forwarding packets within a network.
-The router operates on the principle of static forwarding, where routing decisions are pre-configured and do not change dynamically based on network conditions.
+The router operates on the principle of static forwarding, where routing decisions are pre-configured and do not change dynamically based on network conditions:

-## Components
+## Packets Processing

-Network interfaces are initialized based on command-line arguments.
-Then, the router is initialized using the provided configuration file.
+- Network interfaces are initialized based on command-line arguments.
+- The router is initialized using the provided configuration file.
-Packet Handling Loop, enters a loop where it continuously receives network messages on any network interface.
-It determines the type of the received packet and calls corresponding handler functions for IPv4 packets and for ARP packets type.
-For error handling, if there's an error when receiving a message, it frees the router and exits with an error message.
+- Packet Handling Loop, enters a loop where it continuously receives network messages on any network interface.
+- Determine the type of the received packet and calls corresponding handler functions for IPv4 packets and for ARP packets type.
+- For error handling, if there's an error when receiving a message, it frees the router and exits with an error message.

-1. **Router Module**: The main module encapsulating the router's functionality.
-It includes packet forwarding logic, ARP handling, ICMP handling, and IPv4 packet processing.
+1. **Router Module**: The main module encapsulates the packet forwarding logic, ARP handling, ICMP handling, and IPv4 packet processing.
 2. **Packet Structure**: Defines the structure of packets handled by the router, including Ethernet, IP, ARP, and ICMP headers.
 3. **ARP Table**: Manages the Address Resolution Protocol (ARP) table, which maps IP addresses to MAC addresses for packet forwarding.
 4. **IPv4 Table**: Manages the IPv4 routing table, which contains pre-configured routing entries used for packet forwarding decisions.

-## Router Forwarding
+### Router Forwarding

-Router forwarding is a fundamental function of network devices responsible for efficiently routing packets from their source to their destination within a network.
-It involves several key processes:

 - **Initialization and Creation:**
   - During initialization, the router allocates memory for its routing table structure and initializes it.